HoscarMarin/houdini-pipeline/README.md

 ## Environment Optimizer

-This is a handy tool to optimize file that are to big to even open, or that make the viewport too laggy.
+This is a handy tool to optimize files that are to big to even open, or that make the viewport too laggy.

 It uses the hou module to reduce to a percentage the number of polygons shown without the need to open Houdini.